 Patients are offered all testing and monitoring recommended by the American College of Obstetricians and Gynecologists.

 The midwives see patients at each clinical site, and cover the birth suite on a rotation call schedule.

 Patients who develop a complication during pregnancy can choose to continue their care with the midwives, who work with consulting physicians, or may choose to transfer to the physician of their choice.

-In addition to providing annual well-woman check ups; yearly physicals and health screenings; family planning services, including hormonal and non-hormonal contraception; and sexually transmitted disease screening, counseling; and treatment, we refer women to a gynecological physician should the need arise.
+In addition to providing annual well-woman check ups, yearly physicals and health screenings, family planning services — including hormonal and non-hormonal contraception, and sexually transmitted disease screening, counseling, and treatment, we also refer women to a gynecological physician should the need arise.